surya-durgaputra/material-ui/README.md

 If your repository is administered by somebody else, give the administrator your id_rsa.pub.

-3) Set your remote URL to a form that supports SSH
+3)Set your remote URL to a form that supports SSH

 If you have done the steps above and are still getting the password prompt, make sure your repo URL is in the form: